-This may seem like an obvious one, but take a moment and think objectively about your energy levels during the day.
-Do you feel enthusiastic?
-Vital?
-Or do you feel sluggish?
+This may seem like the most obvious, but take a moment and think objectively about your energy levels during the day.
+Do you feel enthusiastic, alert, and highly motivated?
+Or do you feel sluggish and easily distracted?
 Now think about your energy levels during the course of a week.

 There are stories of individuals who, after years of increasingly low energy, went in for a sleep study only to find out that they had full-blown sleep apnea.
-After getting tested, and getting appropriate treatment, these individuals often remark about just how much better their life feels qualitatively.
+After getting tested, and receiving the appropriate treatment, these individuals often remark how much better quality of life they have with more sleep.

-This is a lesson in perspective: taking the time to really observe your energy levels can help bring awareness to the potential for improvements.
+This is a lesson in taking the time to really observe your energy levels, helping to bring awareness to the potential for improvements.

 Another common sign of sleep deprivation is chronic irritability.
-Do little things seem to eat a more than usual?
-The findings of lashing out in ways that are not atypical for you as a person?
-This may be good indicators that your quantity and quality of sleep is not sufficient.
-Emotional regulation is a brain function for which sleep is very important.
+Do little things seem to eat at your more than usual?
+This may be a good indicator that your quantity and quality of sleep is not sufficient.
+Emotional regulation is a brain function that requires adequate sleep to properly carry out.

 During the normal course of your day, it can be helpful to write down each time you feel especially irritable.
-It could be that your brain is operating at a sub-optimal level due to lack of appropriate sleep.
+If you notice that on certain days, you are more triggered than others, then your reaction could be a sign that your brain is operating at a sub-optimal level due to lack of appropriate sleep.